-Are you looking for the best Cotswolds Airbnb for a secluded holiday in the UK?
-From cute cottages to lakeside views, these are my top picks!
+Are you looking for the best holiday cottages in the Cotswolds?
+From cute cottages to lakeside views, these are my top picks on where to stay!

 One of my favourite places to get away from it all in the United Kingdom is the Cotswolds.